 Before setting up your search, make sure that necessary projects are selected in the side-bar: project and data-set scope determines what data will be searched and returned.
 If nothing is selected, drop-downs will be blank, and no data can be found.

-Select a protocol
+Select a specific protocol

 The search is built up sequentially: as you make a selection, more options appear on the page.
 Once you choose a specific protocol, you can limit your search by exact run date, or by readout definition (result type): all available options will appear under "with run" and "with readout definition" drop-downs.